Superstition

 (Believe it or not, I actually like cats.
 I like lots of things that are not good for me.)

-Less understandable, however, are superstitions such as the old Aztec custom to sustain the Universe.
-Every three weeks, these Mesoamericans dragged victims to the top of a pyramid/temple, sliced open their chests and held up the still-beating heart to the gods.
+Less understandable, however, are superstitions such as the old Aztec custom meant to sustain the universe.
+Every three weeks, these Mesoamericans dragged victims to the top of a pyramid/temple, sliced open their chests, and held up the still-beating heart to the gods.

-This was less to do with common sense and more to do with bullying by the tribal leadership, keeping the people in line by spinning them a horror story.
-Modern examples of this includes Bush's invasion of Iraq in 2003 and Putin's invasions of Ukraine in 2014 and 2022.
+This practice had less to do with common sense and more to do with tribal leadership exerting control over the people by spinning a horror story.
+Modern parallels to such tactics include Bush's invasion of Iraq in 2003 and Putin's invasions of Ukraine in 2014 and 2022.

-There are many instances of Church leaders being guilty of similar bullying.
+Church leaders throughout history have also been guilty of similar bullying.

 What is the strongest superstition you can think of?
 Go on, really think hard and choose what you believe is the most powerful.

-Then consider how it, or any other superstition, has benefited mankind.
-What superstition has as ever had the power to change somebody's life for the better?
-Or for the worse? (...apart from the above mentioned Aztec victim, of course.)
+Then consider how it - or any other superstition - has benefited humanity.
+Has a superstition ever had the power to change someone's life for the better?
+Or for the worse? (...apart from the aforementioned Aztec victim, of course.)

-Superstition is not based on reason but relies on a trust in chance or an irrational fear of what is unknown or mysterious.
-In contrast, the cornerstone of religion is love and a trust in Divine Power.
-There are superstitions within religion of course, but religious faith is not based merely on any glorified superstition; it is a consciousness of our personal relationship with the infinite and the eternal.
+Superstition is not based on reason but relies on trust in chance or an irrational fear of the unknown or mysterious.
+By contrast, the cornerstone of religion is love and trust in Divine Power.
+While superstitions exist within religion, religious faith is not based merely on glorified superstition; it is grounded in a consciousness of one’s personal relationship with the infinite and the eternal.

-As humans, we recognise patterns, connect the dots and create meaning from what we see or what we think we see.
-And when we're not sure if what we see is real, we can be influenced by suggestion from others in a more powerful position, even though there's a cost to us.
+As humans, we recognise patterns, connect the dots and create meaning from what we see - or think we see.
+When we're unsure if what we see is real, we can be influenced by suggestions from those in powerful positions, even if it comes at a cost.

-Having said that, as mankind's intelligence develops, as our lives become less threatened by natural disasters, the need for superstitious beliefs is less beneficial than in the past.
-This doesn't mean superstitions are groundless or that it's only a matter of time before they become obsolete.
-Superstition will be a human trait for many more generations yet, and attempts to abolish superstitions is invariably futile.
+That said, as human intelligence has developed and our lives are less threatened by natural disasters, the benefits of superstitious beliefs have diminished.
+This doesn’t mean superstitions are groundless or destined to become obsolete anytime soon.
+Superstition will remain a human trait for generations to come, and attempts to abolish it are invariably futile.

-Blaise Pascal argued that you should believe in God, even if you assume there is no God.
+Pascal argued that one should believe in God, even if one assumes God doesn't exist.
 The potential benefits of belief make betting on theism rational.
-Belief offers the believer comfort on Earth and everlasting life in Heaven.
-There are, of course, far better reasons and a far more convincing basis for faith in God's existence, but Pascal's Wager should give enough for any intelligent sceptic to consider; even though such consideration will not likely lead to belief.
+Faith offers comfort on Earth and the promise of everlasting life in Heaven.
+Of course, there are far better reasons and a more convincing basis for belief in God’s existence, but Pascal’s Wager offers food for thought to even the most sceptical minds, though it is unlikely to lead to belief.

-Scientists may scoff at superstition, but have they ever tested it?
-Has anyone produced statistics or even studied the incidence of good fortune experienced by people who keep a rabbit's foot under their pillow or a horseshoe on their doorpost, compared with people who break a mirror without throwing salt over their shoulder?
-Or have scientists just dismissed the whole thing as bunkum without trying to prove it's bunkum.
+Scientists may scoff at superstition, but have they ever truly tested it?
+Has anyone studied the incidence of good fortune experienced by those who keep a rabbit’s foot under their pillow or a horseshoe on their doorpost compared to those who break a mirror without tossing salt over their shoulder?
+Or have scientists dismissed it all as bunkum without trying to prove it’s bunkum?

 That's not very scientific, is it?

-Science has superseded many superstitious and religious ideas.
-Yet there are still imponderables - the wonder of consciousness, for example - which help sustain the need for humans to have beliefs beyond those that science can prove.
+Science has replaced many superstitious and religious ideas, yet there are still mysteries - like the wonder of consciousness - that sustain humanity’s need for beliefs beyond what science can prove.

-Many elite actors, musicians and athletes engage in peculiar rituals before a performance.
-US National Football League player Curtis Martin reads Psalm 91 before every game.
-And under Michael Jordan's Chicago Bulls livery, he always wore his old North Carolina team shorts.
-These superstitions may help them control anxiety and OCD traits may even be a pre-condition for such artists and athletes to endure the abnormal hours of repetitive training.
+Many elite actors, musicians and athletes engage in peculiar rituals before performing.
+For instance, U.S. National Football League player Curtis Martin read Psalm 91 before every game, and Michael Jordan always wore his old North Carolina team shorts under his Chicago Bulls uniform.
+These superstitions might help manage anxiety, and OCD traits could even be a precondition for enduring the demanding hours of repetitive training required to achieve excellence.

-This is not to say that all elite artists and athletes have OCD, or that all people with OCD can excel in art or sport.
-Research has just scratched the surface of this area.
-More research needed; perhaps with the obsession of somebody with OCD.
+This doesn’t mean all elite artists and athletes have OCD or that all people with OCD excel in their fields.
+Research in this area is still in its infancy.
+More exploration is needed, perhaps with the same obsession as someone with OCD.

 Is it bad luck if you see a black cat?
 It is, if you're a mouse!